huntforhomesaz/cleanout2closing-site/content/guides/assisted-living-move-tucson-what-happens-to-the-house.md

 - Tell me about the house and any concerns you see.
 - Ask for a simple, step by step plan that puts the move first and the house in its proper place.

 When you are ready, reach out through the [/contact](/contact) page and tell me what you are facing.
-I will follow up and help you connect your parentâ€™s care plan with a realistic, respectful plan for the home.
+I will follow up and help you connect your parent's care plan with a realistic, respectful plan for the home.